ritikagarg0326/new_nodejs_project/readme.md

 The project includes user authentication, responsive UI, and deployment on AWS for scalability and accessibility.

-Technologies Used
+# Technologies Used

 Backend:

-Node.js with Express for server-side logic.
+1/Node.js with Express for server-side logic.

-Socket.io for real-time communication.
+2.Socket.io for real-time communication.

-MySQL for database management.
+3.MySQL for database management.

 Frontend: